If you’re a millennial looking for nostalgia or a member of gen-z in search of some fashion inspiration, today’s article is for you.

 Popularised by Dr. Peter D’Adamo in his book “Eat Right 4 Your Type” the diet doesn’t actually have much evidence backing it so we’re pretty glad it’s been left in the ‘90s.

-Our nutritionist gave her thoughts on the Blood Type Diet here:
+Our nutritionist gave his thoughts on the Blood Type Diet here:

 6. Sugar busters diet